TrelisResearch/arc-agi-2025/llm-python/README.md

 ## Features

-- Run ARC-AGI tasks with any OpenAI-compatible language model API
-- Support for custom API endpoints (Claude, Qwen, DeepSeek, local models, etc.)
+- **OpenAI-compatible API support**: Works with OpenAI, Claude, Qwen, DeepSeek, local models, etc.
-- Multi-turn execution with training examples feedback
+- **All-attempts evaluation**: Parallel execution with voting-based selection for robust results
-- **Simplified timeout system** with automatic calculation (600s/1200s API timeout, 3 attempts per turn)
-- **Transductive detection** - automatically detects and excludes cheating/hardcoded programs
-- Comprehensive scoring including pixel accuracy and binary correctness
-- Budget tracking with token usage and cost estimation
-- Detailed logging of all runs for analysis
+- **Reasoning model support**: Optimized for o3, Gemini Flash, Qwen with configurable reasoning effort
+- **Comprehensive analysis**: Pixel accuracy, binary correctness, detailed logging, and cost tracking
-- Support for different datasets and task subsets
+- **Multiple datasets**: Support for ARC-AGI-1/2 with various task subsets and difficulty levels
-- Text-only mode for fast, efficient execution

 > **Note:** In testing, o3 looped does not solve any of the longest ARC-AGI problems (tested on 5).
 Shortest and medium tasks are solved much more reliably.